bhat0155/React_Native_Assignment_1/Readme.md

 - I checked if data in persistent storage exist.
 If yes, store value in state variable.
 If no, redirect to HomePage.
 - Display the list on Screen, make each Item Pressable and pass uid as a prop

+- Write now Im trying to find particular product from List in Detail Page.